 psychological or psychiatric harm

-harm to your emotional wellbeing
+harm to your relationships with other people

 You can include photos, drawings or other images if this helps show how you have been affected.

 If you are a family member of a victim who died as a result of a crime, your VIS should tell the court what impact the victim’s death has had on the immediate family.
 You can include photos, drawings or other images if this helps you express yourself.

 Like primary victims, you can read your VIS to the court if you want to, or have someone read it for you.

 There are some extra steps family victims have to take for the court to not only receive or listen to your VIS but to take it into account in sentencing: the prosecutor has to apply to the court for this to occur and the court has to agree it is appropriate.